 In May 2021 Schools Forum approved the use of the Schools Specific Contingency following a request from Manor Infant School.
 As at the end of December 2021 this budget is forecast to be underspent by £124,300.
-Schools Forum are asked to approve the carry forward of this balance for use for the same purpose in 2022-23.
+Schools Forum are asked to approve and the Cabinet Member endorse the carry forward of this balance for use for the same purpose in 2022-23.